 It sounds like you can probably qualify for a reverse mortgage, but it might not be your best option.

 Reverse mortgages have been touted as a great way for cash-strapped senior citizens and retired persons to get spending money without having to give up their homes.
+The most popular reverse mortgage is the FHA's Home Equity Conversion Mortgage (HECM).
 With a reverse mortgage, you receive payments from the lender based on the equity in your home and the loan doesn’t have to be paid back until you die, move, or sell the home.
 (Learn more about reverse mortgages in Nolo’s article Reverse Mortgages for Retirees and Seniors.)